-ASPIRE/ABLE GED (ADULT BASIC & LITERACY EDUCATION) & ESOL CLASSES ARE FREE & AVAILABLE
+ASPIRE/HSE (HIGH SCHOOL EQUIVALENCE) & ESOL CLASSES ARE FREE & AVAILABLE

-Aspire-ABLE/GED (Adult Basic Literacy Education) is a FREE program to anyone 16 and over in the community.
+Aspire-HSE (High School Equivalence) is a FREE program to anyone 16 and over in the community.
 Aspire classes are a stepping stone to transition to the next chapter in life.
-Refresh your basic academic skills in reading, math, or language to help earn your GED or High School Diploma, enter a skills training program at Apollo Career Center, enter college, obtain a job, and/or retain your current job.
+Refresh your basic academic skills in reading, math, or language to help earn your HSE, enter a skills training program at Apollo Career Center, enter college, obtain a job, and/or retain your current job.